flintlang/flint/proposals/0002-type-states.md

   if (time > 5000) {
     state <- Terminated
   }
   return try! name() // State could be InProgress or Terminated, so try enables runtime checking.
 Otherwise would fail to compile.
-Same syntax as try?! for caller capabilities.
+Same syntax as try?! for caller protections.
 }
 ```